moonbitlang/moonbit-course/course2/lecture_en.md

 MoonBit's internal character encoding scheme is UTF-16, based on which we can perform type conversion between characters and integers.
 For example, `Char::from_int(65)` results in `'A'`.

 It is important to note that each character in MoonBit corresponds strictly to a code unit of UTF-16.
-Therefore, `"MoonBit月兔".get(7) == 'month'` because the character `'月'` corresponds to a single code unit, while `"🌕".length() == 2` since the character `'🌕'` has two code units.
+Therefore, `"MoonBit月兔".get(7) == '月'` because the character `'月'` corresponds to a single code unit, while `"🌕".length() == 2` since the character `'🌕'` has two code units.

 #### Tuples